mihaigabriel620/BimmerStart/README.md

 Features:
 Remote start from original key

 Remote start from app

 See remaining range in app

 Control windows,doors,alarm,blower from app

 Stall detection ( can restart the engine automatically when clutch is pressed ) ( need original cluster to be installed for that )

-Theft protection if started from app and phone is not close to the car and someone jumps in to drive it it will turn off the engine and sound the alarm ) parking+shifter+battery interlock ( if one of those is not correct the remote start is not allowed ) Fully designed in case of failure.
+Theft protection if started from app and phone is not close to the car and someone jumps in to drive it it will turn off the engine and sound the alarm )

+parking+shifter+battery interlock ( if one of those is not correct the remote start is not allowed )

+Fully designed in case of failure.

-The app can display various errors and for some even say them out loud Shifer not in neural
+The app can display various errors:
+Shifer not in neural

 Parking brake not on

 Battery low

 Phone bluetooth off

 etc

 there will be several versions available depending on customer demand at different prices